Nursing Home Abuse

 - Healthcare fraud and abuse.
 This is one that is less talked about, but it involves things like not providing proper healthcare but still charging for it or overmedicating/ under-medicating patients or recommending unnecessary remedies for illnesses or other conditions.

 If you fear your loved one is or may have been a victim of nursing home abuse, it’s important to report this information to the appropriate state agency.
-But beyond that, you should consider discussing the matter with an experienced nursing home abuse lawyer who can help you map out the best way to keep your loved one safe and/ or to pursue justice on their behalf.
+But beyond that, you should consider discussing the matter with an experienced nursing home abuse lawyer in the Fort Lauderdale area who can help you map out the best way to keep your loved one safe and/ or to pursue justice on their behalf.

 Navigating the legal system, especially after enduring such a trauma, can be intimidating.
 We work closely with our clients to ensure they are informed and involved in every step.